How-to☁️ Cloud Storage

 - Sync stops for over-quota apps.
 If you're still over 5 GB at downgrade time, new photos won't upload and device backups will fail until you clear space.

 - Nothing is immediately deleted.
-Apple gives you a grace period (typically a few weeks) before it actually removes data that exceeds the free limit.
+Apple gives you a grace period — typically around 30 days, with several warning emails — before it actually removes data that exceeds the free limit.
+Don't lean on this window; treat it as a safety net, not a plan.
 Check Apple's current policy at support.apple.com.

 - You can always upgrade again.
 If you realize you miss the convenience, re-subscribing is instant.
 There's no penalty for coming and going.

 Stopping iCloud payments takes about 30–60 minutes of actual work — mostly spent migrating photos and deleting old backups.
 Do the migration before the downgrade, verify your data landed safely, then pull the trigger at the end of your billing cycle.
-If 5 GB feels tight but $10/month feels like too much, check the cloud-storage category for alternatives that offer more free storage or cheaper paid tiers.
+If 5 GB feels tight but $9.99/month for 2 TB feels like too much, you have options: drop to the $2.99/month 200 GB tier instead of zero, or switch services entirely.
+Our iCloud+ vs Google One comparison covers the main alternative, and the Experience Index scores how painful each service is to actually leave — exit ease included.